Digibear-io/mush-format/README.md

 ![header](mushformatter.jpg)

+> This repo is still very much under development.
+While the API is pretty stable now, minor things are likely to change before the API hits stable `1.0.0`.

 a Typescript library designed to take mushcode from something readable to something you can quote directly into your game.

 **Table Of Contents**<br />